 Bad breath is no fun.
 Half the time, you don’t even know you have it, and when someone gets up the nerve to tell you, the humiliation can be excruciating.
-Halitosis, or chronic bad breath, cuts conversations short, makes romantic situations awkward, and can cause anyone to feel self-conscious in up-close-and-personal conditions.
+Halitosis, or chronic bad smells in your breath, cuts conversations short, makes romantic situations awkward, and can cause anyone to feel self-conscious in up-close-and-personal conditions.

-Suggestions for dealing with bad breath:
+Suggestions for dealing with bad smells:

 - Brush your teeth twice a day, especially after eating sugary foods, which can increase bacteria buildup.